korbexmachina/blog/content/posts/Go Archive It!.md

 Note: An absolute path can be provided in place of the _~_, otherwise it is automatically expanded to the user's home directory.

-This project began life as a python script called [archive-assistant](https://github.com/korbexmachina/archive-assistant) The goal of it's predecessor was primarily to maintain a rolling archive of my [Obsidian Vault](https://obsidian.md/), where I store my notes.
+This project began life as a python script called [archive-assistant](https://github.com/korbexmachina/archive-assistant) The goal of its predecessor was primarily to maintain a rolling archive of my [Obsidian Vault](https://obsidian.md/), where I store my notes.

 ### The Problem